vivaria/edisonrul.ing/README.md

 *   The (1) Trigger Effect is mandatory, it activates & resolves on the field.
     *   When this effect resolves, this card gains the corresponding Effect.
 The corresponding effect can be negated by "Skill Drain", but this card will not forget which effect is gained while face-up.
 *   The (HEADS) Continuous Effect applies while this card is face-up on the field.
     *   If your "Arcana Force EX - The Dark Ruler" is equipped with "Twin Swords of Flashing Light - Tryce" while its heads effect is applied, you will choose which effect to use when you attack twice.
-If you choose "Arcana Force EX - The Dark Ruler's" heads effect, it will be changed to Defense Position at the end of the Battle Phase.
+If you choose "Arcana Force EX - The Dark Ruler"'s heads effect, it will be changed to Defense Position at the end of the Battle Phase.
 *   The (TAILS) Continuous Effect does not start a Chain.
     *   If "Arcana Force EX - The Dark Ruler" is destroyed by battle, all other cards on the field are destroyed when "Arcana Force EX - The Dark Ruler" is sent to the Graveyard.